Americans reporting nationwide cellular outages from AT&T, Cricket Wireless and other providers

 A number of Americans are dealing with cellular outages on AT&T, Cricket Wireless, Verizon, T-Mobile and other service providers, according to data from Downdetector.

-AT&T had more than 64,000 outages this morning, in locations including Houston, Atlanta and Chicago.
+AT&T had more than 73,000 outages around 9:30 a.m.
+ET, in locations including Houston, Atlanta and Chicago.
 The outages began at approximately 3:30 a.m.
 ET.
 The carrier has more than 240 million subscribers, the country’s largest.

+Cricket Wireless, which is owned by AT&T, had more than 13,000, the outage tracking website said Thursday.

+“Some of our customers are experiencing wireless service interruptions this morning.
+We are working urgently to restore service to them.
+We encourage the use of Wi-Fi calling until service is restored,” AT&T and Cricket said in a statement.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.